welcome to

 The Midland County Inclusion Alliance is a group of compassionate citizens dedicated to fostering a community where everyone thrives by valuing diversity, ensuring equity and cultivating inclusion in Midland County, Michigan.

-The group, founded in 2019, consists of (1) a Community Inclusion Council constructed of three pillars: Educate, Connect, and Advocate; and (2) a Business Inclusion Council comprised of local business owners dedicated to strengthening the community.
+The group, founded in 2019, consists of (1) a Community Inclusion Council constructed of four pillars: Educate, Connect, Advocate, and Elevate; and (2) a Business Inclusion Council comprised of local business owners dedicated to strengthening the community.

 Watch now for great learning and discussion with our community panelists!